Au plus près du Soleil

 Au plus près du Soleil is a 2015 French drama film directed by Yves Angelo and co-written by Angelo, François Dupeyron and Gilles Legrand.

 Plot

-Investigating magistrate Sophie learns that Juliette, a woman who she is questioning in regards to an ongoing case, is the biological mother of Léo, her adopted son.
-Despite her magistrate husband Olivier's disapproval, Sophie refuses to withdraw from the case so that she can continue her probe on Juliette, whilst hiding the truth from Léo.
+Investigating magistrate Sophie learns that Juliette, a woman who she is questioning in regard to an ongoing case, is the biological mother of Léo, her adopted son.
+Despite her magistrate husband Olivier's disapproval, Sophie refuses to withdraw from the case so that she can continue her probe into Juliette, whilst hiding the truth from Léo.
 Appalled by Sophie's decision, Olivier decides to secretly approach Juliette without revealing his true identity.